Skip to content

 You will need two microSD cards, one for each Raspberry Pi.

-• Requirement: 32GB minimum capacity, Class 10 / U1 / A1 rating or better.
-Faster cards (U3/A2) can improve boot times.
+• Requirement: 32GB minimum capacity.
+Faster cards can improve boot times.

 • Recommendations: (Refer to the list in the Single Mode Recommendations) - purchase two cards.